What If The Polls Are Wrong Again? 4 Scenarios For What Might Happen In The Elections

 This would be a huge win for the GOP.

-How it would happen: A record turnout in expected Tuesday — perhaps higher than any time in the past 50 years for a midterm — but, as in 2016, Trump voters would have to dominate.
+How it would happen: A record turnout is expected Tuesday — perhaps higher than any time in the past 50 years for a midterm — but, as in 2016, Trump voters would have to dominate.
 Rural voters would have to turn out at higher-than-expected rates, causing the polls to be wrong (again).
 Meanwhile, young voters and Latinos would have to stay home.
 (It is supposed to rain on the East Coast Tuesday, which could depress low-propensity-voter turnout.)

 All of those close House races would have to tip Republicans' way, something that's very possible given the conservative lean of those districts and the distrust of the media, purposefully stoked by the president.
 And who pays for polls for the most part?
 Big media organizations.